echasnovski/mini.nvim/MAINTAINING.md

     - Adjust code that is conditioned on `vim.fn.has('nvim-0.x')`.
     - Adjust code/comments/documentation that contains any combination of `Neovim{<,<=,=,>=,>}{0.x,0.(x+1)}` (like `Neovim<0.x`, `Neovim>=0.(x+1)`, etc.).
     - Add entry "Stop official support of Neovim 0.x." in 'CHANGELOG.md' at the start of current development version block.

+## Reacting to new minor Neovim version

+- Modify CI to test on new Neovim version.
+- Update issue template to mention new Neovim version as released one, make it default choice, and bump Nightly version.

 ## Adding new config settings